FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/_index.md

 ### Message description

-The <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> messages use the format CFTxnns, for example CFTC01E.
+The {{< TransferCFT/componentshortname  >}} messages use the format CFTxnns, for example CFTC01E.
 The elements that make up the message format are described in the following sections.

 Where: